georgeseed/georgeseed.github.io/CSS_Grid.md

 Grid properties define the layout and appearance of the grid container.
 Set grid properties within the `gridContainer` block.
 The following properties can be used:

 - `display`: Sets the display type of the container.
 Use `grid` for grid layouts.
-- `gridTemplateColumns`: Defines the size and number of columns in the grid.
+- `gridTemplateColumns`: Defines the size and number of columns in the grid. e.g. repeat(number of columns/rows, the column width we want);
 - `gridTemplateRows`: Defines the size and number of rows in the grid.
 - `gridGap`: Sets the space between grid items.
 - `justifyContent`: Aligns grid items along the horizontal axis.